 In the public health system, you usually will not be able to choose the obstetrician who sees you during your pregnancy or birth.
 If you prefer a female doctor, you can ask if one is available, but this is not always possible.

-Midwives have special training and skills in caring for women during pregnancy, labour and birth.
-They also care for newborn babies in the days and weeks after birth, including helping the mother with breastfeeding.
-Midwives can be men or women.
+have special training and skills in caring for women during pregnancy, labour and birth.
+They also care for newborn babies in the days and weeks after birth, including helping the mother with .
+Midwives can be of any gender.

 Midwives will be closely involved in your pregnancy care, either at the hospital, in a clinic or at your home.